astro-reactive/astro-reactive/README.md

     1. setValue(value) - set the value of the control programmatically
     1. statusChanges - observable that emits the control status when it changes
     1. valueChanges - observable that emits the control value when it changes
+    1. value - property that reflects the control value

 ... and so much more

-**All contributions are welcome.
-Let's make the fastest web form component powered by Astro**
+*All contributions are welcome.
+Let's make the fastest web form component powered by Astro*